Basic Rules of Radio Communication

 - Memorize call signs and locations of persons and radio stations you communicate with regularly.

-- In radio communication you are not called by your name.
+- In radio communication, you are not called by your name.
 Everybody has their own unique call sign.

 - Think before you speak.